 Sam has always loved astronomy and the Night Sky, and helped with the Astronomy Club at his Junior School.
 When he left the teachers and parents gave him his own astronomical telescope as their way of saying “thank you” to him for all his work with the Astronomy Club.
-(A 116 mm reflecting telescope with equatorial mount, motor drive and computer control, a very generous gift.)

-They watch the Sun set, and then wait for the first “star” to appear - this could be a fixed star or a planet (these terms are explained later) but in this game it does not matter which.
+They watch the Sun set, and then wait for the first “star” to appear - this could be a fixed star or a planet (these terms are explained on another Page) but in this game it does not matter which.
 They might have to wait several minutes.
 The first person to see one shouts “star” and points to it.
 They all count the number of stars they can see, here it is just one, and then count them again, and then wait for the next one.
 Each time someone sees a new star they all count the number of stars they can see, and then count them again.
 This is easy - up to seven!
-Then they find that in the time it takes them to count the stars another one has appeared!
+After seven they find that in the time it takes them to count the stars another one has appeared!
 On a clear night by the time the sky is fully dark Sam and his friends can see more than four thousand stars, far too many to count.
-Sam is very sad that today so many children live in towns and never see the Night Sky in all its glory because of all the street lights.
+Sam is very sad that today so many children live in towns and never see the Night Sky in all its glory because of all the light pollution.

 Sam and his friends like watching the way the planets move across the sky against the background of the fixed stars, but with only five planets to look at but more than four thousand stars this is not easy!
 One day when it is too wet to do any real star-watching Sam uses his iPad to explain how it is done.